QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ## Overview

-In this lecture we study business cycles, which are fluctuations in economic activity over time.
+In this lecture we study business cycles

+Business cycles are fluctuations in economic activity over time.

-These fluctuations can be observed in the form of expansions (booms), contractions (recessions), and recoveries.
+These fluctuations are in the form of expansions (booms), contractions (recessions), and recoveries.

-We will look into a series of economic indicators to visualize the expansions and contractions of economies from the 1960s to the recent pandemic using [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api) and [FRED](https://fred.stlouisfed.org/) data.
+We will look into a series of economic indicators to visualize the expansions and contractions of economies using [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api) and [FRED](https://fred.stlouisfed.org/) data.

 In addition to those installed by Anaconda, this lecture requires libraries to obtain World Bank and FRED data: